-Raising Chickens (the Pet that Pays for Itself)
+Raising Chickens (the Pet That Pays for Itself)

-The Joy of Pets
+The Joy of Chickens as Pets

 Pets are great and most of us have grown up with cats, dogs, guinea pigs/hamsters, maybe some fish, or if you live in the country even a horse.
 They offer companionship, entertainment, unconditional love, and help teach responsibility.

 I have had pets in one form or the other as long as I can remember.
 The first pets my family had were a dog named Skipper and a Galah parrot named Cocky.
 Pets come and go but there isn’t a part of my childhood where we didn’t have at least one animal as part of the household.